mfatihyildiz/HadoopAndSpark/README.md

 # HadoopAndSpark
- Basic application for usage of Hadoop and Spark
+ Basic application to understand how to use Hadoop and Spark on Ubuntu.
+ Technologies: Java Spring Boot, Apache Hadoop, Apache Spark